MicrosoftDocs/winrt-api/windows.services.maps.offlinemaps/offlinemappackage_findpackagesinboundingboxasync_121221617.md

 # Windows.Services.Maps.OfflineMaps.OfflineMapPackage.FindPackagesInBoundingBoxAsync

 ## -description
-Starts an asynchronous operation to find a map package that contains map data for specified rectangular area.
+Starts an asynchronous operation to find a map package that contains map data for specified four-sided geographic area.
 ## -params

 ## -param queryBoundingBox
-A rectangular area that defines the area that you want to locate a map package for.
+A specified four-sided geographic area that defines the area that you want to locate a map package for.

 ## -returns
 An [OfflineMapPackageQueryResult](offlinemappackagequeryresult.md) that contains the result of the query.